 Lizandro’s mother, Clarisa, was thrilled to see her son so happy.
 “When you work somewhere and you’re recognized, it means a lot and it feels really good,” she said.

-Alex Oo, a Direct Support Professional for 10 years at Kings Highway Day Center, celebrated 15 years with AHRC NYC.
+Alex Oo, a Direct Support Professional for 10 years at Kings Highway Day Services, celebrated 15 years with AHRC NYC.
 “I love the people I support,” he said.
-“I treat and see them like my family.”
+“I treat and see them as my family.”
 With a bachelor’s degree in botany, Alex spearheaded a community garden.
 “It was a chance to show off my knowledge and what the people we support can do for the community,” he explained.
 Alex has helped develop a hydroponic garden, which uses no soil, but instead grows plants in water and nutrients.
 The garden is also organic, as no chemicals are used.
-When the crop of eggplants, tomatoes, cucumbers basil and fruit are ready, the people at Kings Highway distribute the food to the local fire department, homeless shelter, and to the people working at and attending the day program.
+When the crop of eggplants, tomatoes, cucumbers basil, and fruit are ready, the people at Kings Highway distribute the food to the local fire department, homeless shelter, and to the people working at and attending the day program.

 “I feel good,” said Kevin Brown, who couldn’t contain a huge smile when he was acknowledged for his 30 years as a messenger with AHRC NYC.
 “I’m proud.”

 Lou Radja, a renowned public speaker who previously addressed AHRC NYC’s first Leadership Summit, said that “Gratitude is at the foundation of everything we do.
-My father once told me ‘When you take the elevator the top, send it back down for someone else.’
+My father once told me ‘When you take the elevator to the top, send it back down for someone else.’
 Every person here is committed to sending the elevator back down for those who need it the most.”

 Lou encouraged staff members to observe the Seven Levels of Gratitude:

 - Counting your blessings—“Juxtapose your reality with people all over the world that would do anything to switch places with you;”